-- 3. Reducing gaps in educational opportunities available to students from all backgrounds and all communities throughout the state. - 4.
+- 4. Institutions in the VSC system are affordable to all students regardless of their economic circumstances. - ii.
+The committee interprets "meeting state needs" to mean: - 1.
+Fulfilling the state's workforce development needs-meeting the needs of employers in all sectors of the state's economy (including the creative economy). - 2.
+Preparing students for participation in the world of work and in democratic society. - 3.
+Reducing gaps in educational opportunities available to students of all types and from all communities throughout the state. - 4.
 Stimulating and supporting the economic and cultural vitality of the state and its communities. - 5.
 Attracting and retaining talent to a vibrant and growing Vermont economy fueled by an entrepreneurial spirit, creativity, skilled labor, and relevant basic and applied research supplied by thriving VSC institutions. - 6.
-Being a good steward of public funds and of funds received from tuition payments through efficient academic and administrative operations/functions. - C. The committee interprets "innovate" to mean: - That VSC institutions offer postsecondary educational programs and credentials aligned with the needs of students (of all kinds, including adult and lifelong learners), the business community, and the state. - 2.
+Being a good steward of public funds and of funds received from tuition payments through efficient academic and administrative operations/functions. - iii.
+The committee interprets "innovate" to mean: - 1.
+That VSC institutions offer postsecondary educational programs and credentials aligned with the needs of students (of all kinds, including adult and lifelong learners), the business community, and the state. - 2.
 Adapting/enhancing the ways VSC institutions deliver programs in order to overcome deficiencies in service to students and the state. - Changing how VSC functions-the ways in which it organizes and delivers administrative services and educational programs-in order to ensure its financial viability. - 4.
-Adjusting state-level policies to ensure that the VSC System is oriented toward serving the needs of students and the state. - D. Additionally, the SC agreed that the final products of its work should: - 1.
-Include an implementation plan that outlines the roles and responsibilities of key parties to a 'compact' for public postsecondary education for Vermont. - 2.
-Lead to the establishment of key metrics for performance, outcomes, funding and accountability-linking performance metrics to each goal in the plan. - 3.
+Adjusting state-level policies to ensure that the VSC System is oriented toward serving the needs of students and the state. - iv.
+Additionally, the SC anticipates agreed that the final products of its work will-should(by April 2021): - Include an implementation plan that outlines the roles and responsibilities of key parties to a 'compact' for public postsecondary education for Vermont. - 2.
+Lead to the eEstablishment of key metrics for performance, outcomes, funding and accountability-linking performance metrics to each goal in the plan. - 3.
 Be addressed to the roles that public postsecondary education must play-including not just VSC institutions but also UVM and the state's adult-focused career/tech education. - 4.
 Ideally position Vermont as a national leader among similarly situated states in addressing the realities facing public postsecondary institutions and systems, particularly those searching for alternatives to circumstances facing public higher education caused by unfavorable demographics, declining enrollment, low state investment, and constraints of legacy systems, etc.